List of impeachment investigations of United States federal officials: Labor Secretary Francis Perkins (Democrat), Immigration and Naturalization Commissioner James Houghteling, and Solicitor of the Department of Labor Gerard Reilly

 On January 24, 1939, Rep. J. Parnell Thomas offered an impeachment resolution against the above federal officials.
 The resolution was referred to the Judiciary Committee, where it died a quiet death.

 Congressional conservatives were angered with Secretary Francis Perkins when she had refused to deport Harry Bridges, the head of the International Longshore and Warehouse Union.
 Bridges, an Australian longshoreman who came to America in 1920, was accused of being a Communist.

 Secretary of Homeland Security Alejandro Mayorkas (Democrat)

 On November 13, 2023, a motion to impeach Mayorkas was sent to the Homeland Security Committee by Congress.
 Three months later, the Committee voted to advance the motion to the floor.
 On February 6, 2024, the impeachment failed to pass in the House by a margin of 214-216, with four Republican votes against.
 On February 13, 2024, the impeachment passed in the House by a margin of 214-213, with three Republicans against.
 The Senate dismissed both articles without trial on April 17 in two votes along party lines.
 (Note: Republicans voted against dismissal except Lisa Murkowski, who voted "present" on one article.)

+Pete Hegseth

+In December 2025, Shri Thanedar introduced articles of impeachment in the house against Pete Hegseth.

+In April 2026, Yassamin Ansari introduced articles of impeachment in the house against Pete Hegseth.

+Robert F. Kennedy Jr.

+In December 2025, Haley Stevens introduced articles of impeachment in the house against Robert F. Kennedy Jr..

+Kristi Noem

+In January 2026, Robin Kelly introduced articles of impeachment in the house against Kristi Noem.

+Pam Bondi

+In March 2026, Summer Lee introduced articles of impeachment in the house against Attorney General Pam Bondi.